-Look at the grid reordered by RCM.
+Look at and describe the grid reordered by RCM.
 You may use the routine v2g as described in "Extra tips".
-Note that you need the inverse permutation vector (which can be obtained by: pr=symrcm(A); iv=1:n; rp(pr)=iv;)
+Note that you need the inverse permutation vector (which can be obtained by: pr=symrcm(A); iv=1:n; rp(pr)=iv;) (If in doubt, do it by hand for a small grid.)